How to Clean Faucet Head: Everything You Need to Know

 • Baking Soda: Baking Soda (Sodium bicarbonate) leaves a pleasant smell as you rinse away any remaining minerals left.

-• Powdered citric acid: Powdered citric acid can be more powerful than vinegar as you clean a faucet head.
+• Powdered citric acid: Powdered citric acid can be more powerful than vinegar as you clean faucet heads.

-• Pliers: When you clean a faucet head, you may need to use it to remove the ends of the faucets.
+• Pliers: When you clean faucet heads, you may need to use it to remove the ends of the faucets.

 • Plastic Bag: Most methods for dealing with dirty fixtures will have you fill a plastic bag with a solution.